huangk/RestAPI/README.md

     HTTP GET to return the list of files in a given directory in a JSON output payload.
 Steps:

-1. Input 'http://{IP address of Tomcat}:8080/restapi/v1/componentsstatus' in "URL" input field
+1. Input 'http://{IP Address/Host Name of Tomcat}:8080/restapi/v1/componentsstatus' in "URL" input field

 2. Select "GET" methd